Business and civic change can go hand-in-hand. To solve some of the city’s most pressing challenges, they’re probably going to need to.

 The founders: Angel St. Jean and Rob Drayton

 The problem: Companies have a role to play in creating equity, but there’s a disconnect.
-St. Jean explained how, in a former role, company leaders tried to fire her for raising issues about how Black people were being treated a company during a diversity, equity and inclusion training.
+St. Jean explained how, in a former role, company leaders tried to fire her for raising issues about how Black people were being treated by a company during a diversity, equity and inclusion training.

 The solution: An equity in action score, which puts data behind a company’s work on equity and creates a clear bar to reach.
 It’s based on over 100 metrics and feedback.